maraf/kb/linux/network-file-system.md

 apt-get install nfs-kernel-server
 ```

-NFS uses RPC and sometimes (after installation) it may required the binding service.
+NFS uses RPC and sometimes (after installation) it may require to restart the binding service.

 ```
 systemctl restart rpcbind